SignPath/website/docs/documentation/users.md

 ### Invitations {#invitations}

-Whan a user is added to a SignPath organization manually, an invitation email is sent to the user.
+When a user is added to a SignPath organization manually, an invitation email is sent to the user.

 * On the _Users and Groups_ page, click _Invite user_.
 * Enter the name and email address.